Vance Boelter's car found 1 day after targeted lawmaker shootings in Minnesota, according to government alert

 Boelter's known address is a rural home in Sibley County, near the town of Green Isle, though he had most recently been living at a home in north Minneapolis, a law enforcement source said.

-According to the Mille Lacs County Sheriff's Office, Boelter's wife was in a car along with several other relatives during a traffic stop in Onamia on Saturday.
+The Mille Lacs County Sheriff's Office assisted Hennepin County on a traffic stop in Onamia on Saturday, where Boelter's wife was in a car along with several other relatives.
 Sheriff Kyle Burton said his staff did not search or question any occupants of the vehicle.